stacks-network/docs/_develop/zero_to_dapp_3.md

 <div class="uk-card uk-card-default uk-card-body uk-section-muted">
 <h5>App Mining Requirement: Review Accessibility</h5>
-<p>To participate in application mining, your application must be available for review.
+<p>To participate in application mining your application must be available for review.
 Open source projects must provide the URL to their code.
-Projects with private repositories can provides their application in a package form.
+Projects with private repositories can provide their application in a package form.
 </p>
 </div>